ybalkind/davidklaing.github.io/_posts/2018-12-16-my-laptop-setup.md

 layout: post
 title: "My laptop setup"
 description:
-categories: "blog"
+categories: "reference"
-published: false
+published: true
 ---

-After setting myself up on three laptops in the space of two years, I figured it was time to write this all down.
+After setting myself up on four laptops in the space of two years, I figured it was time to write this all down.
 [Mike Gelbart's setup](https://github.com/mgelbart/misc/blob/master/laptop_setup.md) has been useful to me, so maybe mine will be useful to you.

 ## macOS preferences